-Playwright Oscar Wilde is taken to Reading Gaol in London after being convicted of sodomy.
+Writer Oscar Wilde is sent to prison after being convicted of sodomy.
 The famed writer of Dorian Gray and The Importance of Being Earnest brought attention to his private life in a feud with Sir John Sholto Douglas, whose son was intimately involved with Wilde.

 Homosexuality was a criminal offense and serious societal taboo at this time in Britain.
 Wilde had gone back and forth between hiding his sexual orientation and attempting to gain some measure of public acceptance.
 After Douglas, a furious homophobe, began spouting his objections to Wilde’s behavior to the public, Wilde felt compelled to sue him for libel.

 In his defense, Douglas argued that Wilde had solicited 12 boys to commit sodomy between 1892 and 1894.
 On the third day of the proceedings, Wilde’s lawyer withdrew the suit, since there was abundant evidence of his client’s guilt.
 After that, the Crown issued a warrant for Wilde’s arrest on indecency charges.
 Rather than flee to France, Wilde decided to remain and stand trial.
 At a preliminary bail hearing, chambermaids testified that they had seen young men in Wilde’s bed and a hotel housekeeper stated that there were fecal stains on his bed sheets.
 Wilde was denied bail.